braheezy/zgpu/README.md

 ## Fork Additions

-`zgpu` originally supported Dawn only.This fork adds support for optionally choosing `wgpu-native` as the WebGPU backend.
+`zgpu` originally supported Dawn only.
+This fork adds support for optionally choosing `wgpu-native` as the WebGPU backend.
 When setting up the dependency, set the build option:

 ```zig
 const zgpu = b.dependency("zgpu", .{